1 year ago

 The two charities are currently collaborating to fund research examining how hormone-disrupting chemicals (EDCs) may change breast density, which could affect a person’s breast cancer risk.

 The research uses a fully humanised animal-free model.
-It enables scientists to look at the effects of EDCs on human fibroblast breast cells, using a novel 3D human mammary gland model, representing the human breast more closely than in animal models.
-It looks and behaves like human breast tissues so more accurately reflects human disease.
+It enables scientists to look at the effects of EDCs on human fibroblast breast cells using a novel 3D human mammary gland model, representing the human breast more closely than in animal models.
+It looks and behaves like human breast tissues, so it more accurately reflects human disease.

 “Inserting human cancer cells into mice, for example, doesn’t allow scientists to get a true picture of what happens in humans because the microenvironment in which the cells grow is not human.
 These scientific limitations are responsible for 90% of new drugs failing in clinical trials despite having shown promise in animals.